woolfel/createmlbench/results/coco/README.md

 | 64       | 304 min      | 27             | 25                  |  70           | 69         | 11.1G |
 | 128      | 570 min      | 28             | 25                  |  72           | 69         | 22.2G |

+[https://developer.apple.com/documentation/createml/mlobjectdetectormetrics] - Documentation on intersection/union and what Apple means in the context of object detection.

 ## Observations

 During the training, the GPU was above 90% utilization.
 CPU usage was around 50%, but I didn't keep a close watch.
 For batch sizes less than 128, memory usage was good and didn't need swap.
 If I ran additional training for a specific batch, it used more memory than the initial run.
 To fix that memory issue, I closed CreateML and restarted the app.
 There seems to be a garbage collection issue with running additional training without restarting the app.
 If I have time, I plan to investigate this a bit more to get a better understanding of why it happens.